Spectral properties and coding transitions of Haar-random quantum codes: depolarizing error channel

 As $p \to 0$ this picture becomes asymptotically accurate for the bands with $w < w_c$: $P_w \sim p^w$, so bands corresponding to different $w$ have widely separated eigenvalues and can be treated independently.
 Even in this regime, errors with larger $w$ do contribute to the spectrum: they fill in the ``leftover'' dimensions of the state space that have not been used by the small-$w$ eigenvalues corresponding to correctable errors, and at low $p$ are well approximated as one more partially filled band with $w=w_c$.
 We refer to this last band as the ``reservoir''; beyond the error threshold it strongly mixes with neighboring bands, degrading the coherent information.

 To improve upon this approximation and to capture the behavior at larger $p$, we need to account for the fact that the states produced by different Pauli errors are not strictly orthogonal.
-We treat the effects of nonorthogonality perturbatively~\cite{suppmat}, and find good agreement with the numerically observed eigenvalue density [\autoref{fig:canonical}(a)].
+We treat the effects of nonorthogonality perturbatively~\cite{suppmat}, and find good agreement with the numerically observed eigenvalue density, shown for $N=13, k=1, q=2$ in \autoref{fig:canonical}(a).
 The effects of this nonorthogonality can be classified into three types: (i)~overlaps between states produced by different errors of the same weight, which we accounted for in the previous section using the Marchenko-Pastur distribution; (ii)~interband overlaps that rigidly shift each band relative to the others, and which can be computed in first-order perturbation theory; and (iii)~interband overlaps that reshape individual bands.
 We argue in~\autoref{app:pert_ansatz} of the Supplemental Material that effects of type (iii) are asymptotically subleading in the $N\to \infty $ limit except for bands very close to the critical hashing weight.
-We have verified that this simple perturbative ansatz consisting of rigidly shifted bands with Marchenko-Pastur-distributed eigenvalues is in good agreement with our numerical results.
+We have verified that this simple perturbative ansatz consisting of rigidly shifted bands with Marchenko-Pastur-distributed eigenvalues is in good agreement with our numerical results, and show that the Marchenko-Pastur distribution and rigid shifts capture the leading-order physics (\textit{i.e.}, up to parametrically small corrections) for $w_{c}-w\gtrsim \sqrt{N}$ up to second order in \cite{suppmat}.